 A variation of the protocol is needed to access any website—hence why website URLs usually start with “http://www…”—and works by sending a command to a website server to fetch the webpage your URL corresponds to.

 HTTPS (Hypertext Transfer Protocol Secure) works in the same way as standard HTTP.

-Plus, data being passed through HTTPS sites can’t be changed or corrupted.
+Plus, data is passed through HTTPS sites that can’t be changed or corrupted.

 You can check whether your website has HTTPS protection by viewing the URL in your browser.
 If there’s a green padlock before your domain name, your site is secure:

 (Your customers check this, too: 28% of internet users look for the green address bar.)

 In order to make your website run on HTTPS, you’ll need a Security Sockets Layer (SSL) certificate.
 This certificate, originally developed by Netscape, is what encrypts the site’s data and proves to website visitors that you’re a secure website.

 WhyNoHTTPS found many of the top 100 websites still don’t load securely—including Baidu, ESPN, and MyShopify.

 Does that make HTTPS completely irrelevant for SEO?